dyhes/zulip/docs/development/setup-advanced.md

 ##### Enable native symlinks

-The Zulip code includes symbolic links (symlinks).
-By default, native Windows symlinks are not enabled in either Git BASH or Cygwin, so you need to do a bit of configuration. **You must do this before you clone the Zulip code.**
+The Aloha code includes symbolic links (symlinks).
+By default, native Windows symlinks are not enabled in either Git BASH or Cygwin, so you need to do a bit of configuration. **You must do this before you clone the Aloha code.**

 In **Git for BASH**: